cpcm94/linhadotempo/README.md

 heroku addons:open jawsdb
 ```

+## Connecting to remote database whilst running backend locally

+If you dont have a `.env` file, create one inside the backend folder, and copy the contents of `.env.example`

-With the info provided on the page, change the following database information inside your `.env` file accordingly:
+With the info provided on the page, change the following database information inside your `.env` file accordingly, :

 - DB_HOST